 Finally, in times of deep divisiveness where great hurt has occurred, demonstrating pastoral compassion is an important quality for the leader to manifest.

 In speaking to reporters, the president noted that Trayvon could have been his son.
-While some perceived this remark as genuine empathy for Trayvon’s family, others saw it as political exploitation.
-Perhaps the president would have been less criticized if he had mentioned the agony that the Zimmerman family is experiencing as well.
-Regardless, demonstrating true pastoral compassion should not be equated with an endorsement for either side of a controversy.
+While some perceived this remark as genuine empathy for Trayvon’s family, predictably others criticized it as political exploitation.
+Regardless, demonstrating pastoral compassion should not be equated with an endorsement for either side of a controversy.
 Political calculations in such instances are complex.
 In ministry, it is likewise a tightrope walk to deal with toxic topics of hurt and anger, especially when the total picture is not available.
-Christian ministry leaders are not above being accused of being manipulative.
+Christian ministry leaders are not above being accused of being manipulative when they reach out with compassion in a public way.
+Yet they should not let such potential critisism keep them from giving needed support to those hurting in times of trial and crisis.
+It is what they are called to do and what evey good leader should do.

 All leadership is a humbling task.
 Ministry leadership is even more so, especially when the constituency is sharply divided.
 It should put us on our knees praying for the patience to wait, the wisdom to have an apt word, and a pastoral heart for those who are hurting.
 These are not qualities that are always compatible with the instant expectations of a Twitter world.
 However, in the midst of heated controversy, they do offer our best opportunity to bring healing words rather than divisive ones.
 In both ministry and politics, there is far too much of the latter and not enough of the former.